AlexChudic/test-suite-enhancement/README.md

 3. Generating the SBST-generate test suite using pynguin
     - Start the docker with the pynguin image
     - Generate the test suite using command - `python src/python-helper-scripts/generate_pynguin_tests.py tmp/classeval data/classeval/tests/pynguin`
+4. Generating the LLM-based test suite
+    - Submit the batch request using command - `python -m src.python-helper-scripts.generate_LLM_tests classeval`
+    - Wait until the batch is processed
+    - Collect the results using the same command

 ## Configuration